What Is a Passport?

-- Rice County provides passport services by appointment only, at the Rice County Satellite Office located at Northfield City Hall on the second and fourth Tuesday of each month.
+- Rice County provides passport services at the Rice County Satellite Office located at Northfield City Hall on the second and fourth Tuesday of each month.

 - Those looking to renew an adult passport should follow the instructions listed on the US State Department’s website.
 Renewals can be submitted by mail, no in-person appointments necessary.